PRESENTATION OF THE SWEDISH LABOUR COURT

 JURISDICTION OF THE LABOUR COURT

 Two conditions must be met for a labour dispute to be brought directly before the labour court.
 The claim must be lodged by an employer organisation or employee organisation or by an employer who has entered into a collective agreement on an individual basis.
 In addition, the case must concern a dispute arising from a collective agreement, a dispute relating to the law concerning the right to participation in decision-making (such as disputes relating to the freedom of association or the right to negotiate), a dispute between parties who are bound by a collective agreement, or a dispute relating to a place of work where a collective agreement is in force.
-If any of these conditions are not met the claim must be brought in the county court and any subsequent appeal will be heard before the labour court.
+If any of these conditions are not met the claim must be brought in the district court and any subsequent appeal will be heard before the labour court.

 A few examples may serve to explain the regulations applicable to this jurisdiction.
-(1) If a non-union affiliated employee wishes to bring a claim against his employer, that employee must always lodge the claim with the county court.
+(1) If a non-union affiliated employee wishes to bring a claim against his employer, that employee must always lodge the claim with the district court.
 If the employee is union affiliated it is up to the union to bring the claim direct to the labour court if a collective agreement is in force at the place of work.
-If the organisation is unwilling to pursue a claim on behalf of its member - the organisation may believe that the individual is in the wrong - the employee can bring a claim himself in the county court.
-(2) In one particular work place the employer may have entered into a collective agreement with a trade union representing the employees which affiliated to the Swedish Trade Union Confederation (LO).
+If the organisation is unwilling to pursue a claim on behalf of its member - the organisation may believe that the individual is in the wrong - the employee can bring a claim himself in the district court.
+(2) In one particular workplace the employer may have entered into a collective agreement with a trade union representing the employees which is affiliated to the Swedish Trade Union Confederation (LO).
 One employee belongs to another employee organisation.
 Any dispute about the employee's rights will be heard and ruled on directly by the labour court if the claim is made by his organisation.
 (3) An employer belonging to an employers' organisation wishes to claim back excess wages paid out to a non-union affiliated employee.
 A collective agreement exists between the employers' organisation and a trade union.
 The wages claim will be heard and ruled on directly by the labour court and should be brought by the employers' organisation against the employee in question.

 COMPOSITION OF THE LABOUR COURT